Election results from the 2023 election saw Kristen Wittman and Gary Timlick being reelected to our Board of Directors.

 • Became a member of the board in 2021.

-• Graduated from the Asper School of Business, University of Manitoba with a Master of Business Administration
+• Graduate of the Asper School of Business, University of Manitoba with a Master of Business Administration

 • Served on a number of not-for-profit community boards